Blog > Articles

 Part of this journey demands that we prioritize ourselves and our needs.
 I have learned that I take much better care of others when I care for myself.
 I have learned that if I was going to get healthier I needed to cultivate an improved relationship with myself.
 I needed to be more generous about the time I gave myself.
 Imagine saying to your children, your partner, your family members, your friends, your work colleagues: I don’t have time to attend to your needs.
 Yet, we say this to ourselves all the time.

-How to Create Time for Self-Care
+How to create time for self-care

 What would you like your self-care routine to be and what are the steps to implement one?
 The first step is figuring out how much time you’d like to give yourself and then creating the space for it.
 For some of us this will require an examination of how we presently spend our time.
 Are you doing anything that someone else could be doing or doing something that you could stop?
 Might you have more flexibility than you realize?
 I know someone who realized that she needed to create time and space in her hectic schedule to look after herself, and so she asked her mother and husband to look after the children so that she could get some exercise.

 A weight loss journey has many components to it.
-When you are ready to address a mindset that doesn’t serve your desired weight loss goal and to learn to develop a self-care routine that serves you, FORM can help!
-At FORM, all patients undergo a comprehensive medical evaluation, including a review of their medical history and laboratory tests.
+When you are ready to address a mindset that doesn’t serve your desired weight loss goal and to learn to develop a self-care routine that serves you, Form Health can help!
+At Form Health, all patients undergo a comprehensive medical evaluation, including a review of their medical history and laboratory tests.
 Patients participate in frequent visits with a doctor and Registered Dietitian, who will provide a personalized nutrition and physical activity plan, accountability, FDA-approved medication (if appropriate), and support for long-term behavior change, including building new habits and breaking old habits that don’t serve you well.